blackgrease/Portswigger-Web-Academy-Labs/JWTs/Intermediate JWT Attacks.md

-### Using the kid paramter to inject self-signed JWTs
+### Using the _kid_ paramter to inject self-signed JWTs

-**Caused by** : combination of loose paramater constraints (specifications ) and developers actions
+**Caused by** : combination of loose paramater constraints (specifications) and developers actions

 **Concept**

 Due to servers using cryptograohic keys to sign different types of data - not only JWTs - the _kid_, Key Identifier is used to aid the server in identifying which key to use when a signature is being verified.
 Verification keys are often stored as a JWK Set.
 As a result, the server will look for the JWK (JSON Web Key) that shares  the value of the kid with the token.
 The structure of the value of the key kid is not well defined in the JWS specification and therefore the value can be anything that the developer chooses; can even point to a file within the database or a file name.

-	 > If the key kid points to a file, it can introduce vulnerabilities such as directory traversal.
-I can force the server to use a different file to verify the key.
-If a symmetric algorithm is used to sign JWTs, this dangerous due to the ability to point to a static file such as /dev/null will cause the token to be signed using a base64-encoded null byte meaning the signature will be valid.
+> If the key _kid_ points to a file, it can introduce vulnerabilities such as Directory traversal.
+You can force the server to use a different file to verify the key.
+If a symmetric algorithm is used to sign JWTs, this vector is dangerous due to the ability to point to a static file such as /dev/null will cause the modified token to be signed using a base64-encoded null byte meaning the signature will be valid.

 > If the keys are stored in a database, it is possible the kid key becomes a vector for SQL Injection

-What this looks :
+What this looks like :

-	- Requirements :
+Requirements :
   + a generated symmetric key
   + a valid JWT token

-	- Exploiting
+Exploiting
-		- Generate a new symmetic key using the JWT Editor keys.
+  + Generate a new symmetic key using the JWT Editor keys.
-		- Replace the value of the key k with a base64-encoded version of a null byte = (AA==) .
+  + Replace the value of the key k with a base64-encoded version of a null byte (AA==) .
-		- Attempt a path traversal injection by replacing the key kid with /../../../../../dev/null
+  + Attempt a path traversal injection by replacing the key kid with /../../../../../dev/null
-		- Change the necessary values of the token / URL and sign the token
+  + Change the necessary values of the token / URL and sign the token
-		- Test the attack vector
+  + Test the attack vector

+Other Parameters that can be found in headers : https://www.iana.org/assignments/jwt/jwt.xhtml#claims